Why This Recipe Is Great

 Sauce

-• 30 g Gouda cheese.
-Do not use pre-shredded cheese—buy a block and grate it at home; it will melt better.
-Find out why here.
+- 30 g Gouda cheese (do not use pre-grated cheese — buy a block and grate it at home; it will melt better; find out why here)

 Seasoning